Eel004/product-service/ASSIGNMENT.md

 - _Javadocs_
 - _Production Readiness (profiles, database setup and scripts execution, containerization, usage docs)._

-> This is NOT an exhaustive list, feel free to add your own here.
+> This is NOT an exhaustive list, there could be more you can identify during your analysis.

 #### Your Task:
 1. List all the **_violations_** you have noticed in [VIOLATIONS.md](VIOLATIONS.md) file.